MagerValp/magervalp.github.com/_posts/2014-05-07-astar-in-asm.markdown

 [Last time](/2014/05/02/priority-qeue-in-asm.html) I implemented a priority queue using a heap, and this time I'm going to use it as the basis of implementing [A\* pathfinding](http://theory.stanford.edu/~amitp/GameProgramming/) for my RPG (*[1](/images/Mutant-Combat.png) [2](/images/Mutant-World.png)*).
 As always the code is available on GitHub: [AsmAstar](https://github.com/MagerValp/AsmAstar).

 I'm not going to try to explain the algorithm here, but I'm going to focus on how I implemented it and the optimizations I chose.
-I recommend reading [Amit Patel's Introduction to A\*](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) as it's the best article on A\* I've found.
+I recommend reading [Amit Patel's Introduction to A\*](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) as it's the best article on A\* I've found. **Update:** Amit wrote a new (interactive!)
+[Introduction to A\*](http://www.redblobgames.com/pathfinding/a-star/introduction.html).

 <img src="/images/AstarPy.png" alt="Astar.py" style="float:right; margin-left: 15px">